 We make art and empower creatives through studio access, workshops and exhibitions.

-We offer 24/7 access to studio space and equipment including presses for etching, lithography and letterpress and well as a silk-screen darkroom and equipment for book and paper-making.
-We also teach workshops, provide exhibition opportunities and host a free educational Open Studio every second Saturday.
+We offer 24/7 access to studio space and equipment including presses for etching, plate lithography, and letterpress, as well as a silk-screen area and equipment for bookwork and papermaking.
+We also teach workshops, provide exhibition opportunities and host a free educational Open Studio every First Saturday.

 We are professionals, teachers, amateurs, and students.

 Members have 24/7 access to the studio.
-We have facilities for etching, relief, plate lithography, photo-plate etching and screen printing, book and papermaking.
-Communal Studio Members and Private Studio Members have access to all printmaking equipment, shared conference, kitchen, wireless internet, darkroom, and a community of fellow artists and craftspeople.
+We have facilities for etching, relief, plate lithography, photo-plate etching, screen printing, bookwork, and papermaking.
+Communal Studio Members and Private Studio Members have access to all printmaking equipment and a community of fellow artists and craftspeople.
 Members also have opportunities to show their work in Platetone Group Exhibits.
 For more information visit the Use the Studio page.

 COMMUNITY STUDIO NIGHTS

-Every Thursday (excluding holidays) from 6-8pm, Community Studio nights are a time for Platetone Members and Artists in the community make work and learn from one-another.
-Some nights feature demos or special events.
-Check our events page for more info!
+Join us for select Thursday Evenings (excluding holidays) from 6-8pm for Community Nights.
+Community Nights are a time for Platetone Members and Artists in the community make work in our shared space and learn from each another.
+Some nights feature demos, special events, or host community meetups.
+Check our Thursday Community Studio Nights page for more info!

 Our interns learn critical hands-on experience and resume-building skills by assisting in all areas of Platetone's operations.
-Past interns have come from Austin P., Watkins, and other community partners.
+Past interns have come from Austin Peay, Watkins, and other community partners.
 Our internships develop artistic and administrative skills in the next generation of Nashville artists.
-Please contact us for more information.
+Visit the internships page for more information.